 When helping a client solve performance issues that impact their bottom line, it is important to really understand the gaps between the current performance and desired performance.

-The challenge: A Jeep tour company wanted to ensure that the guides provided consistent service.
-The initial request was to develop guide training, to make sure that all guides had the right information prior to running tours.
+A Jeep tour company wanted to ensure that customers received consistent service, regardless which guide provided the tour.
+The initial request was to develop training for all guides, so everyone had the same training and met the requirements prior to running tours.

-The process: I started by identifying specific areas of performance need, and identified what information and training guides received prior to conducting tours.
-The current practice was for a seasoned guide to take the new guide on an abbreviated tour to show them the trail and explain what to do on a tour.
-This was followed with the new guide riding along on an actual tour to see the experienced guide in practice with guests.
+I conducted interviews and collected information to find out how current guides are trained.
+I looked at the information and training they received and identified differences between guides during tours.
+I used this information to identify specific gaps in performance.
+The current practice was for a seasoned guide to take the trainee on an abbreviated tour, show them the trail, and explain what to do on a tour.
+This was followed with the trainee riding along on an actual tour to see the experienced guide in practice with guests.

 Guides needed to consistently: